0ld-h3ad/DarkMatters-Fall2018/README.md

 **Guiding Questions:**
   * (Carrying this over from last week:) Think of your friends and family, if they were the designers of computer technology what would it do/look like?
+  * How do you determine when something seemingly innocuous (like changing from a black screen to white screen) is coded violence rather than a coincidence?
   * Think about where members of your family were 100 or 200 years ago.
 What forms of technology did they use or were used against them?
   * What is the role or use of abstract thinking in various labor/liberation struggles?
   * Have you ever used technology that you were embarrassed or ashamed to have—broken or obsolete devices?
 Do you still feel the same way?